Frequently Asked Questions

 Do you accept credit cards?

 Yes!
-I accept cash, check, debit and credit cards.
+I accept cash, check, HSA/FSA, debit and credit cards.

 What is your cancellation policy?

 I have a 24-hour cancellation policy.
 If you cancel/reschedule less than 24 hours before your scheduled appointment, there is a $50 late cancellation fee.
-If you are later than 10 minutes or do not show up for your appointment, your appointment will need to be rescheduled, and you will be charged the full price of the missed appointment.
+As a respect to other patients' appointments, if you are later than 10 minutes or do not show up for your appointment, your appointment will need to be rescheduled, and you will be charged the full amount of the missed appointment.

 I am wheelchair bound, can I still get acupuncture?

 Absolutely!
-The front entrance is accessible.
-Acupuncture can be done while you are sitting in your own wheel chair with the same effectiveness as laying on my acupuncture tables.
-If travel is not an option, please contact me and we can discuss potential in-home visits.
+The front entrance is accessible, and there is an elevator to the second floor.
+Acupuncture can be done while you are sitting in your own wheel chair with the same effectiveness as lying on my acupuncture tables.
+If travel is not an option, please contact us to can discuss potential in-home visits.

-If you have any other questions, call or email me to get individual answers I did not address.
+If you have any other questions, call or email me to get individual answers!

 (920) 933-1040